TACC/coe-332-sp25/docs/unit09/services.rst

 .. code-block:: console

-   [user-vm]$ kubectl apply -f deployment-hello-flask.yml deployment.apps/deployment-hello-flask configured
+   [coe332-vm]$ kubectl apply -f deployment-hello-flask.yml
+   deployment.apps/deployment-hello-flask configured

 With our deployment created, we should see a new pod.